Banco Popular Dominicano: History

-In 1990, Grullon's son, Manuel Alejandro Grullón, was elected president of the bank.
-He has held that position ever since.
+In 1990, Grullon's son, Manuel Alejandro Grullón, was elected chairman of Banco Popular, and in 2001 he also became the executive president of the Bank's parent company Grupo Popular.
+Forbes has placed Manuel Alejandro Grullón on its list of richest Dominicans.

 In 1998, Banco Popular Dominicano founded a television channel, CDN 37.

-On September 3, 2019, Banco Popular Dominicano as a company became a signer of the United Nations initiative, UNEP FI.
+On September 3, 2019, Banco Popular Dominicano became a signatory of the United Nations Environment Programme Finance Initiative.

 Competitors

-The bank company's main competitors in the Dominican Republic include Banco León and, until 2003, Banco Intercontinental.
+As of 2024, the bank's main competitors in the Dominican Republic include Banreservas, BHD Bank, Scotiabank Dominican Republic, and Banco Santa Cruz.